gowtham-m-2005/imdb_web_scrapper/README.md

 # imdb_web_scrapper
-A Python web scraper that extracts key movie details from an IMDb list page using requests and BeautifulSoup.
+This project is a Python-based web scraper that extracts structured movie information from IMDb list pages.
+It uses requests and BeautifulSoup for HTML parsing and pandas for data manipulation and storage.
+The goal is to automate data collection for film datasets, which can be used for analytics, recommendation systems, or content databases.
 This project collects:

     Movie Title